mono/website/community/google-summer-of-code/projects.md

 Each of those bullets is not enough for a single student over summer, but all of them are too much.
 So pick and choose which ones you want to do.

-Deliverables: One or more of the above bullet points.
+**Deliverables:** One or more of the above bullet points.

 **Mentors:** João Matos

-Port mono to winrt
+Port mono to WinRT
 ------------------

 **Complexity:** Hard